Why did you decide to become a Manchester Matchmaker?

 Do you have any funny or interesting dating stories?

 Although we’re happy to advise, our clients often decide on their theme and venue for a first date.
 One that sticks in the mind is a couple that decided to go horse riding as a first date.
 Both were fairly new to it and the day ended in A&E, with a broken collar bone!
 I think they found spending the evening at the hospital together quite a bonding experience!
-My standard advice for a first date is to keep it simple – coffee and a walk, perhaps?
+My standard advice as a Manchester Matchmaker for a first date is to keep it simple – coffee and a walk, perhaps?
 You can always move on to tandem skydiving on the second date!

 What’s the best advice you would give to someone looking for a partner?